diouro/challenge.suncorp/README.md

 ## Synopsis

-Project generated with a purpose of demostrate capable knowledge in Swift.
+Project generated with a purpose of demonstrate capable knowledge in Swift.

 ## Code Example